CarlosGS/Cyclone-PCB-Factory/README.md

 Software
 --
-Here is a compilation of links that I find interesting for the software controller:
+Here is a compilation of links that have inspired the software controller (specifically the Z probing technique):

 - <http://www.re-innovation.co.uk/web12/index.php/en/blog-75/181-making-pcbs-with-a-cnc-machine>
 - <http://phk.freebsd.dk/CncPcb/>